deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

    $(govc role.ls Admin | grep -F -e 'Folder.' -e 'InventoryService.' -e 'Resource.' -e 'VirtualMachine.')
 ```

-Assign the role to a user on the `vCenter` object:
+In accordance with the created role, assign rights to a user to use the `vCenter` object where you want to deploy the Kubernetes cluster:

 ```shell
 govc permissions.set -principal <username>@vsphere.local -role deckhouse /